- ProBLEN Products

 By Lisa Wells, RN

-IGF-1, the main growth factor that comes from growth hormone is believed to help decrease the apoptosis (cell death) that can occur after a cerebral vascular accident (CVA, stroke) has occurred.
+IGF-1, the main growth factor that comes from growth hormone (GH) is believed to help decrease the apoptosis (cell death) that can occur after a cerebral vascular accident (CVA, stroke) has occurred.

 An Important Clinical Study Supports Growth Hormone's Abilities Post CVA